TamiaLab/carnetdumaker/README.md

 Note: pull requests will not be merged, but instead cloned and commited by the project staff (with a thank comment to the original submitter).
 If you want to see your pull request merged, we need a signed copyleft agreement from you.

-### Why Python, why not PHP?

-Why use toilet paper when you can use sandpaper?

-Joke apart, the website is pretty big bonned (who said "fat" in the back !).
-To keep performances high we need something powerful, efficient and hightly maintenable.
-PHP does not allow this, but Django does.

-Making all this stuff could have be done in PHP, yep, but Python is far more powerful for this kid of stuff.
-And to be fair, I really hate PHP.
-Maybe someday they will implement unicode is the core PHP processor ?
-Yea, I'm trolling, or maybe not.